 7. Practice acceptance

-So if you want to get your voice heard during difficult change, then practising these seven communication techniques will help.
+So if you want to get your voice heard during a difficult change, then practising these seven communication techniques will help.

 I help leaders develop self- mastery, helping them to become confident in their own inner guidance.